-Figure 4: Electron density n_e data from the Thomson scattering diagnostic as a function of normalised poloidal flux (blue and red circles, denoting measurements on the outboard and inboard respectively), hyperbolic tangent fit (black line).
+$\psi{p,n}$ Figure 4.
+Electron density n_e data, MAST shot 29908 at 190ms, from the Thomson scattering diagnostic as a function of normalised poloidal flux (blue circles and red triangles, denoting measurements on the outboard and inboard, respectively), hyperbolic tangent fit (black line).
 The fit is less good when $\psi{p,n} \leq 0.4$; the experimental density profile is hollow.
 Fortunately, this is not a problem for the current work, since the beams studied in this paper do not enter that region.